 How often you need to have the injections as well as the pattern of when you have your treatments will depend on how well the treatment is working and on the eye condition you have.

-Usually you will start your treatment by having 3 injections once every 4 weeks; this is known as a loading dose.
+Usually you will start your treatment by having three injections once every four weeks; this is known as a loading dose.
 The ophthalmologist will then use the results of your ongoing tests to decide when you need more injections.
 Some people may need to have an injection once a month on a regular basis until the bleeding and swelling are brought under control and their sight stabilises.
 Other people may have months when they don't need any treatment and their injections are more spaced out over the year.
-Most people who are being treated with anti-VEGF for 'wet' AMD should be have a monitoring appointment at their hospital clinic once every month but some anti-VEGF treatments require 2 monthly visits rather than monthly visits.
+Most people who are being treated with anti-VEGF for wet AMD should have a monitoring appointment at their hospital clinic once every month but some anti-VEGF treatments require two-monthly visits rather than monthly visits.
 Your ophthalmologist can explain the different anti-VEGF drugs available.

-Again you may start with a loading dose of anti-VEGF treatment of 3 injections over 3 months.
+Again you may start with a loading dose of anti-VEGF treatment of three injections over three months.
 You ophthalmologist will then determine how well you are responding to the treatment by the results of your tests.
-They may want to see you fairly regularly at the hospital for the first 6 months and then perhaps less so for the next 12 months.
+They may want to see you fairly regularly at the hospital for the first six months and then perhaps less so for the next 12 months.
 You must be seen earlier if you notice a change in your vision.

-You will usually have a loading dose of 3 or 4 injections over a period of 3 to 4 months.
+You will usually have a loading dose of three or four injections over a period of 3-4 months.
 You may then have to visit the hospital at monthly intervals for monitoring and treatment if needed.
 Your ophthalmologist will use the results of your tests and any changes or improvement in your vision to decide whether you need treatment or not.

 Because the treatment with anti-VEGF treatments for macular oedema caused by retinal vein occlusion and diabetes is a fairly new development, the timings and frequencies of your injections and how often hospital visits need to take place isn't fully agreed on as yet.
 However for anyone having anti-VEGF treatment it is usually necessary to have frequent check-ups at the hospital to ensure that there is no deterioration in vision between treatments.

 Anti-VEGF treatment has made a significant impact on the vision and lives of people affected with these conditions.
-In the case of 'wet' AMD the treatments have stabilised the sight in over 90% of cases and resulted in significant improvement in up to 30-40% of people.
-For people with macular oedema following retinal vein occlusion, improvement was seen in around 60% of people and for people with diabetic macular oedema improvements were seen in around 30% of people.
+In the case of wet AMD the treatments have stabilised the sight in over 90 per cent of cases and resulted in significant improvement in up to 30-40 per cent of people.
+For people with macular oedema following retinal vein occlusion, improvement was seen in around 60 per cent of people and for people with diabetic macular oedema improvements were seen in around 30 per cent of people.

 Although anti-VEGF can mean a lot of treatment and visits to the hospital for you, studies have suggested that it is the best treatment available for these three conditions.
 You should ask your ophthalmologist what they expect the outcome to be for your particular case, as they will be able to take into account your individual circumstances and eye condition.